AthiraThulasi/JavaLearningJournal/31_ArrayList/README.md

 List<String> syncList = Collections.synchronizedList(new ArrayList<>();

+// This ensures thread-safe access.

 ```
-This ensures thread-safe access, but manual synchronization is still needed when iterating.

 ### 2. Using CopyOnWriteArrayList (Expensive Solution)